DevFactory/QuickFormatter/readme.md

 `docbook-variablelist.vm` outputs a docbook XML variable list using the first item in each row as the `<term>` and each other item as an `<itemizedlist>`.

+`simple-trac-table.vm` outputs a simple table for a Trac wiki.